-Interest income is recognised in the Consolidated Profit and Loss Account using the effective interest method.
+Interest income is recognised in profit or loss using the effective interest method.

-2.19 Current and deferred taxation
+2.19 Taxation

-The tax expense for the year comprises current and deferred tax.
-Tax is recognised in the Consolidated Profit and Loss Account, except that a charge attributable to an item of income and expense recognised as other comprehensive income or to an item recognised directly in equity is also recognised in other comprehensive income or directly in equity respectively.
+Tax is recognised in profit or loss except that a charge attributable to an item of income and expense recognised as other comprehensive income or to an item recognised directly in equity is also recognised in other comprehensive income or directly in equity respectively.